Using wavelets to capture deviations from smoothness in galaxy-scale strong lenses: Modeling the full lens potential

 In the previous section, we have seen that the main features of the perturbations are overall well recovered, but the reconstructions are not perfect despite model residuals almost at the noise level.
 Therefore, we expect that some of the inaccuracies in the pixelated potential model are absorbed by the smooth analytical component of the lens potential, or vice versa.

 We check this hypothesis by comparing different models of the smooth potential, with and without including potential perturbations.
 As discussed earlier in this section, parameter uncertainties are either computed using the fast approximation of the FIM (fully smooth models), or based on HMC sampling of the parameter space (models including pixelated perturbations).
-The MAP values and uncertainties of smooth potential parameters are shown on Fig.~\ref{fig:smooth_params}, and compared against the input values.
+The MAP values and uncertainties of a subset of analytical parameters are shown in Fig.~\ref{fig:smooth_params}, and compared against the input values.
 We discuss here only lens potential parameters, but the conclusions are similar for the source parameters as well, that we present in Appendix~\ref{app:sec:all_smooth_parameters}.

 We observe that fully smooth models display strong biases in almost all parameters as expected.
 Interestingly, models including a pixelated model in the potential, while having larger error bars, still lead to statistically significant biases.
 One particularly informative parameter is the inferred Einstein radius, as the value of $\theta_{\rm E}$ is slightly more accurate after including the potential perturbations, but a substantial bias still remains.
-We attribute those biases to a manifestation of the degeneracies that exist between the smooth component of the lens potential and the pixelated perturbations, where some adjustments of one component can compensate for the other, still leading to comparable model residuals \citep[see][who also observed re-absorption of residuals in the macro potential model]{Vegetti2014}.
+We attribute those biases to a manifestation of the degeneracies that exist between the smooth component of the lens potential and the pixelated perturbations, where some adjustments of one component can compensate for the other, still leading to comparable model residuals \citep[see][who also observed reabsorption of residuals in the macro potential model]{Vegetti2014}.
+Additionally, we see that the regularization strengths of the pixelated potential marginally impact the results.
+Parameter uncertainties are increased with lower regularization strength, which is expected as the model has effectively more degrees of freedom that are not fully constrained.